Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Supplement to the simulation study

-The first scenario, S1, contains a $\brho$ based on example (a) in Section 5 of \cite{Cardot2003a}, which is a linear combination of the three first eigenfunctions of the Brownian motion.
-Variations of the same idea -- a $\brho$ that is a finite linear combination of the eigenfunctions of the functional process -- is employed in the next four scenarios.
+The first scenario, S1, contains a $\brho$ based on example (a) in Section 5 of \cite{Cardot2003a}, which is a linear combination of the first three eigenfunctions of the Brownian motion.
+Variations on the same idea -- a $\brho$ that is a finite linear combination of the eigenfunctions of the functional process -- are employed in the next four scenarios.
 S2 considers a Brownian bridge as the functional process.
 S3 takes linear combinations of eigenfunctions associated to smaller eigenvalues to construct $\brho$.
 S4 and S5 collect the process and coefficients used in Section 5 of \cite{Hall2006} for $l=1$ and $l=2$, respectively, which is a finite-dimensional smooth process.
-S7 is example (b) in \cite{Cardot2003a}, which is not expressible as a finite combination of eigenfunctions.
-The remaining scenarios follow this idea: S7 and S8 with Ornstein-Uhlenbeck processes (as in Section 4.2 of \cite{Garcia-Portugues:flm}) and S9 with a geometric Brownian motion. \\
+S6 is example (b) in \cite{Cardot2003a}, which is not expressible as a finite combination of eigenfunctions.
+The remaining scenarios follow this idea: S7 and S8 with Ornstein--Uhlenbeck processes (as in Section 4.2 of \cite{Garcia-Portugues:flm}) and S9 with geometric Brownian motion.

-The deviation coefficients $\delta_d$, $d=1,2$, for $k=1,\ldots,9$ were chosen by comparing the densities of the response $Y$ under the null and the alternative.
-This comparison provides a graphical visualization of the hardness of distinguishing between both hypotheses (Figure \ref{fig:dens}).
+The deviation coefficients $\delta_d$, $d=1,2$, for the scenarios in Table \ref{tab:scenarios} were chosen by comparing the densities of the response $Y$ under the null and alternative.
+This comparison provides a graphical visualization of the difficulty in distinguishing between the hypotheses (Figure \ref{fig:dens}).
 The actual choice of the coefficients aims to make this distinction a challenging task.